koculu/Regor/docs-site/src/content/docs/api/createComponent.md

 - The `template` parameter specifies how the component's UI is rendered.
 You can select an existing element in the DOM, provide HTML content, or use a JSON structure to define the component's structure.

-- The `context` parameter defines the behavior and data of your component.
+- The component context is configured through the `options.context` callback, which defines the behavior and data of your component.

-- The `options` parameter allows you to configure various aspects of the component, such as enabling or disabling interpolation, specifying props, or setting a default name.
+- The `options` parameter allows you to configure various aspects of the component, such as enabling or disabling interpolation, specifying props, setting a default name, or providing the component context.

 - Once a component is created, it can be used as a building block to construct your application's user interface.